 Health Level Seven (also known as “HL7”) is a set of international standards, rules, and definitions used to exchange and transfer medical information between healthcare providers through electronic health records (EHRs).
 You can learn more about what HL7 is in our article on the subject, but there’s a bit of a difference between knowing what something is and how to use it.

 In this article, we’ll be giving you a bit of an HL7 tutorial by covering some of the most common HL7 messages as well as how you’d use them.
 Let’s dive in!

 What are HL7 Messages?

-HL7 messages are used to transfer data electronically between various healthcare providers.
-Think of it as a special language healthcare systems use to talk to each other.
-These messages are sent whenever an event happens with a patient, such as admitting them to the hospital or ordering them a prescription.
+HL7 messages are used to transfer data electronically between various healthcare providers and are sent whenever an event happens with a patient, such as admitting them to the hospital or ordering them a prescription.